Hours of Study: 40 – 50 Hours

 Question Format Exam 1: Stand-alone multiple-choice

-Exam 2: Multiple cases with multiple-choice questions – Constructed-Response Format
+Exam 2: Multiple cases – Constructed-Response Format

 Questions Per Exam Exam 1: 105